JLee21/PID-Control/README.md

 ![](https://github.com/JLee21/PID-Control/blob/master/img/best.jpg)

+The plot above shows a consistnely low cross track error throughout the track.

 I noticed the proportional term to be sensitive to changes while the derivative term needed to be increased high enough to handle the change in steering as the vehicle drove through curves.
-If the proportional term as too high, the vehicle would induce oscillations frequently.
+If the proportional term was too high, the vehicle would induce oscillations frequently.
 If the derivative term was too high, the vehicle would react too violently on turns by commanding sharp steering commands.